bbfox0703/GSpots/README.md

 If the games encrypted, this will not bypass it.

 As time goes on I will add more signatures.
 If you have a game that is unsupported, feel free to open a ticket requesting support.
-It will depend if I purchased the game or not, or if someone in the community wants to contribute the signatures.
-It would be helpful if you included the Unreal Engine version number as well.
+It will depend if I purchased the game, if I have a game on the same Unreal Engine version, or if someone in the community wants to contribute the signatures.
+So, it would be helpful if you included the Unreal Engine version number as well.

 # THIS HAS ONLY BEEN TESTED WITH STEAM UE GAMES